ErikFortune/fgv/libraries/ts-json/docs/ts-json.converters.conditionaljson.md

 ## Converters.conditionalJson() function

-Converts the supplied unknown to strongly-typed JSON, by first rendering any property names or string values using mustache with the supplied context, then applying multi-value property expansion and conditional flattening based on property names.
+Helper function which creates a new [JsonConverter](./ts-json.jsonconverter.md) which converts a supplied `unknown` to strongly-typed JSON, by first rendering any property names or string values using mustache with the supplied context, then applying multi-value property expansion and conditional flattening based on property names.

 **Signature:**